"Dragon Quest IX" - Grotto Exploring for Newbies

 Once you acquire a treasure map, you get a new option in your Items sub-menu to see your Treasure Maps.
 To find a grotto, you must select a map from this menu, which will then replace the area map on the top screen of the Nintendo DS, and you must find the X, as it were.
 An exclamation mark will appear over your character's head when you're in the vicinity of a grotto.
 Press A to reveal it and then A again to enter it.
 The first treasure map is a freebie to find, as the location marked by the X is none other than the area close to the west of Stornway.
 Other treasure maps will have different locations for their X, determined by a random generator that has over 100 distinct locations in it.

 Minimum Party Requirements

-If you want to go grotto exploring as soon as you get that first map, and assuming you got it as soon as possible (which means you've probably just beaten Garth Goyle at Zere Rocks and are in your late teens to early twenties), I'd recommend you hold it off until your party's a neat level 25.
-As you'll see if you don't heed my advice, the problem isn't the grotto itself, it's the grotto boss at the bottom.
-They are much stronger than regular bosses for the stage of the game you get to them, so if you go straight to Equinox (a boss of the Beast Family which is the guaranteed boss of this first grotto as well as a possible boss in other low-level grottos), he's probably going to wipe the floor with you, and fast.
+If you want to go grotto exploring as soon as you get that first map, and assuming you got it as soon as possible (which means you've probably just beaten Garth Goyle at Zere Rocks and are in your late teens to early twenties), I'd recommend you hold it off until your party is at a neat level 25.
+As you'll see, if you don't heed my advice, the problem isn't the grotto itself, it's the grotto boss at the bottom.
+They are much stronger than regular bosses at this stage of the game, so if you go straight to Equinox (a boss of the Beast Family which is the guaranteed boss of this first grotto as well as a possible boss in other low-level grottos), he's probably going to wipe the floor with you, and fast.
 Grotto bosses tend to have some nice features such as: